LandRegistry/lr-tutorials/Virtual-machine/README.md

 ###Install vagrant: https://docs.vagrantup.com/v2/installation/
 ###And install virtualbox: https://www.virtualbox.org/

+You can download these at the same time to save time.

 ##Project setup

 The vagrant documentation explains this very well.
 The instructions below detail how to